 Meteorological records commenced at the Radcliffe Observatory in 1772; an unbroken daily air temperature record exists from November 1813, daily rainfall from January 1827 and sunshine from February 1880.
 These are the longest single-site weather records in the United Kingdom, and amongst the longest in the world: they are especially valuable because the instruments in use and their exposure have been fully documented throughout.

-In 1768, Dr Thomas Hornsby, then Savilian Professor of Astronomy, approached the Radcliffe Trustees with a request for funds for the erection and equipping of an astronomical observatory.
+In 1768, Dr Thomas Hornsby (1733-1810), then Savilian Professor of Astronomy, approached the Radcliffe Trustees with a request for funds for the erection and equipping of an astronomical observatory.
 The Trustees responded quickly and generously and building began in 1772.
-The central feature of the building is the octagonal tower, 108 feet high, which is an adaptation of the Tower of the Winds at Athens.
+The central feature of the building is the octagonal tower, 33 m high, an adaptation of the Tower of the Winds at Athens.
 Hornsby was appointed Radcliffe Observer, in effect Director of the Observatory.

-Until 1935, when the Radcliffe Observatory was moved to Pretoria, meteorological observations were a subsidiary task of the Radcliffe Observer and his staff.
-Thanks largely to the generosity and co-operation of the next two occupiers of the site and buildings, from 1934 the Nuffield Institute for Medical Research, and from 1978 the authorities of Green College, and thanks also to a University decree requiring it, meteorological work has continued unbroken at the Radcliffe site in Oxford.
-From 1935 the meteorological work has been under the direction of the University of Oxford, delegated for administrative purposes to the School of Geography and the Environment.
-From 1 July 1935 the station has borne the name 'The Radcliffe Meteorological Station, Oxford'.
+Until 1935, when the Radcliffe Astronomical Observatory moved to Pretoria, meteorological observations were a subsidiary task of the Radcliffe Observer and his staff.
+Since 1935 the meteorological work has been under the direction of the University of Oxford.
+From 1 July 1935 the station’s official title has been ‘The Radcliffe Meteorological Station, Oxford’.
+Thanks largely to the generosity and co-operation of the next two occupiers of the site and buildings, from 1934 the Nuffield Institute for Medical Research, and from 1978 the authorities of Green College (now Green Templeton College), and thanks also to a University decree requiring it and (since 1980) support from the Gassiot Fund of the Royal Society, meteorological records have continued unbroken at the Radcliffe.